techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `addToList`

 This event is emitted when a user has added a bookmark to a list.
-Only in classic

-<span class="deprecated">DEPRECATED</span> you will find `list.edit` to contain more useful information about what has been added to a list and when.
+Take a look at [`list.edit`](#list-edit) which includes additional detail about what has been added to a list and when.

 | Column | Description | Example |
 | --- | --- | --- |